The Best Spectrum TV Packages for Seniors: Simple Guide & Prices

 Xumo Stream Box: Free for 6 months

-The Xumo Stream Box plugs into most smart TVs and gives you access to over 250 streaming apps including HBO Max, Netflix, Hulu, Disney+, and the Spectrum TV App.
-Spectrum offers it free for the first six months.
-After that, you pay $5 monthly until you've paid $60 total, then you own it outright.
+The Xumo Stream Box plugs into most smart TVs and gives you access to hundreds of streaming apps including HBO Max, Netflix, Hulu, Disney+, and the Spectrum TV App.
+Spectrum has run promotions that waive the box fee for an introductory period and then charge monthly until it's paid off, after which you own it.
+Confirm the current terms before you order.

 Setup is simple: plug it into your TV, connect to power and WiFi, then follow on-screen activation steps.
 The voice remote makes finding content easy, and you can customize your experience using My List to store favorites from all your apps in one place.